iqis/iqis/content/vitae.md

 - Gather, compile and analyze automotive market trends from public and proprietary sources
 - Build marketing reports, and interactive dashboards with Excel and VBA
-- Conjoint analysis with consumer survey data
+- Conjoint analysis on consumer survey data